adlnet/xAPI-Spec/xAPI.md

 <a name="def-verb" />

-__Verb__: Defines the action being done by the Actor within the Activity within a Statement.
+__Verb__: Is the action being done by the Actor within the Activity within a Statement.
 A Verb represents the "did" in "I did this".

 <a name="xapi-components" />